jcwang587/xdatbus/README.md

 ## Installation

 Make sure you have a Python interpreter, preferably version 3.10 or higher.
-Then, you can simply install xdatbus from pypi using `pip`:
+Then, you can simply install xdatbus from PyPI using `pip`:

 ```bash
 pip install xdatbus